 Address: Budapest, Kazinczy u.
 14, 1075 Hungary

-Vienna to Budapest: Wien Hauptbahnhof Station (Austria) to Budapest Keleti Station (Hungary).
+Getting From Vienna to Budapest: Multiple trains run from Wien Hauptbahnhof Station (Austria) to Budapest Keleti Station (Hungary) under 2.5hrs.

 Accommodation in Budapest: Airbnb — we paid €6.28/pax (S$9.95) a night for an apartment that came with laundry facilities and a kitchen.